4l3xk3/k3backintime/README.md

 for example stable and testing repository, or stable and sid

 Minsk SE Edition:
+You must connect original disk and update disk

-if devel disk used on system, you must connect 2 devel disks:
+If devel disk used on system, you must connect also 2 devel disks:

 original devel disk and devel disk from update

 Author: Alexey Kovin <4l3xk3@gmail.com>